jfynbo/Findingchart-generator/README.md

 # Findingchart-generator
 A simple python tool to generate finding charts for a list of targets

+The script uses numpy, matplotlib, astropy, and astroquery.skyview.

 This is a simple script to generate finding charts for a list of targets.
 I use this for a summerschool I teach to help the students make finding charts for their targets.
 The scripts fetches images from the Digital Sky Survey.
 It is hardwired to show a field of 8x8 arcmin^2.
 Information that should go into the finding charts is given in a configuration file.
 The configuration file looks like this (example):

 first row: number of FCs to make